 I love this dedication to detail and data.

-Thinking outside the box when it comes to the pyschology of a purchase is always an exciting opporutnity to A/B test winning emails.
+Thinking outside the box when it comes to the psychology of purchase is always an exciting opportunity to A/B test winning emails.

 The pyschology of personalization highlights that personalization can certainly increase your conversions.

 The example below highlights that even in the smallest of places Amazon take talking with their customers seriously.